 In the FD of May 16, 2021 Orai McDonald writes in the article “Klimaatdoelen in gevaar door gebrek aan investeerders” (translated: Climate targets at risk due to lack of investors) that 50% of the EUR 355 billion needed to reach climate targets in the Netherlands is difficult to finance because of uncertainties of sustainable projects and potential high risk/low return.
 According to DNB a clear policy from the Dutch government is needed.
 Summarised, it is crucial that governments, the financial sector (FI and supervisors) work together in the transition to a sustainable economy.

 What ESG related Challenges do we see in the Financial Market?

-Amsterdam Data Collective sees in the market that many FI are actively engaged in the domain of ESG and that they have often created separate departments dedicated to ESG and sustainability.
-The challenges that come up in conversations between Amsterdam Data Collective and clients are clearly in line with the main messages in the FD articles:
+Amsterdam Data Collective (ADC) sees in the market that many FI are actively engaged in the domain of ESG and that they have often created separate departments dedicated to ESG and sustainability.
+The six key challenges that come up in conversations between ADC and clients are clearly in line with the main messages in the FD articles: